nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     | 4         |  Fiona                                                                             |
     |___________|____________________________________________________________________________________|

+The following occurs when there are no existing student list in the student list collection.

+    >>> studentlist view
+    The student list collection is currently empty

-#### 4.1.3 Clear all existing student lists from the student list collection
+#### 4.1.3 Clear all existing student lists from the student list collectionst
 Clear all existing student lists from the student list collection.
 This is a clear all command.
 If you wish to delete a specific student list, please use the `studentlist delete` instead.